theantichris/Simple-Plugin-Framework/README.md

 #### setSupports()

 The setSupports() method accepts a string array of the WordPress features the post type supports.
 You can also pass in __false__ to disable all features.
-Default: title, editor.

     $postType->setSupports('title', 'editor', 'thumbnail');

 ### Taxonomies

 The Taxonomy class requires the plural display name of the taxonomy when instantiated.
-Optionally, the post types to register the taxonomy with(defaults to post) and the text domain.
+Optionally, the post types to register the taxonomy with (defaults to post) and the text domain.

 The constructor sets up the properties, generates the labels, and ties the [register_taxonomy()](http://codex.wordpress.org/Function_Reference/register_taxonomy) function  to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.